rnb3ds/docs-site/docs/en/httpc/guides/retry-fault-tolerance.md

 ## Proxy Pool and Retry Interaction

-When `ProxyRotateOnStatus` is configured, HTTPC automatically raises `MaxRetries` to ensure every proxy in the pool is tried at least once.
+When `ProxyRotateOnStatus` or `ProxyRotatePerRequest` is configured, HTTPC automatically raises `MaxRetries` to ensure every proxy in the pool is tried at least once.
 This is implemented by `calculateMaxRetries`:

 ```
 effective MaxRetries = max(configured MaxRetries, len(ProxyPool) - 1)